It feels like months since my feet have touched the ground – in New Zealand, especially – and all this travel has in some ways taken its toll.

 My nails are the longest they have ever grown naturally – without the assistance of shellac or gel (which always leaves them weak and frail afterwards) because the treatment hardens the nail, and acts as a protective coating, while also nourishing the nails.
 Legit, making a world of difference.

-I treat my skin similarly to my nails, too, being religious about daily skincare, masques and moisturizers, while staying natural and nude – wearing absolutely zilch make-up.
+I treat my skin similarly to my nails, too, being religious about daily skincare, masques and moisturizers, while staying natural and nude – wearing absolutely zilch make-up, and cleansing properly at the end of every day with skinsonic.
 It’s been so freeing for my skin to do this – I’m able to keep make-up wipes in my handbag, or massage a pre-cleanse balm into my skin after a long day of walking about, without having to worry about re-doing my “face” in the evening.
 Of course, whether or not you feel comfortable going make-up free for weeks on end depends on the confidence you have in your skin, so good skincare is an absolute must in advance of your trip too.

 The best TLC you can give your skin while travelling is drinking plenty of water and being really conscious about food and drink choices while flying.
 Snacking on processed food, alcoholic or sugary drinks in the air dehydrates your whole body, while your metabolism dawdles and saliva production slows too.